qwerty-arun/CAD_OnShape/Understanding_Curves/Learnings.md

 - Mix of helix, composite curves and rest.
 - Creating a plane from a point and an adjacent line or a plane and a point.

+## Bridging Curves
+- A Bridging curve is a 2-point spline in 3D space bridging any two points or vertices together.
+- The continuity on either side of the curve may be defined to maintain the needed constraints to other geometry.
+- The shape of the curve may be refined by adjusting the magnitude and bias of the tangency or curvature, or through the use of control points.
+- In addition to a vertex or a point, bridging curves can be created from an edge.
+Enabling Edit edge positions allows an edge to be selected as the start or end reference.
+A virtual point is created along that edge at the position specified in Start edge position.
+The Start edge position is defined as a percentage of distance along the edge.
+- When matching tangency or curvature, there are two methods to provide finer control of the bridging curve.
+Using the Magnitude/bias method, a magnitude is applied to define a scaling factor for the calculation.
+The closer to zero, the closer the curve is to the straight line connecting the endpoints.
+- The Bias defines the weight of the tangency or curvature matching calculation between each side of the curve.
+A 0.5 bias equally weighs each side of the curve.
+The magnitude and bias may also be manipulated by dragging the associated handles in the graphics area.
+- The other method to define the shape of the bridging curve utilizes control points.
+When match tangent is selected, these control points control the start and end magnitude of the tangency.
+When match curvature is selected, the control points define not only the start and end magnitude, but also the start and end curvature offset.

+## 3D Fit Splines
+- A 3D fit spline fits a curvature continuous spline between selected sketch points, endpoints of other curves, vertices of parts, or a selection of tangential edges or curves.
+A fit spline may be used to create paths for routing, bridging entities together, paths or guides for sweep or loft features, or complex profile creation.
+- Remember to use Shift+Enter shortcut!
+## Split Curves
+- The split tool splits curves in the same way it splits parts, faces or surfaces.
+- Curves can be trimmed or split into multiple curves with the split tool.
+- Split curves are combined with other curves or sketch entities to create the final composite curve.
+- If a curve doesn't quite have the shape that you want, you can trim it.
+After trimming draw extended new curves and add it to a composite curve.
+## Intersection Curves
+- Intersection curve provides a robust way to create a curve or curves of the cross section where two or more surfaces or faces intersect.
+- An intersection curve can result in the creation of multiple curves depending on the selections made.
+- Intersection curve selections can be surfaces, faces, planes, or even an entire part from the parts list.
+- Make selections into groups carefully.
+Group 2 doesn't automatically activate.